chagan/permitbot/README.md

 ##What's happening here
 Permit bot is basically a set of python functions, some Fabric and then a cron job that calls the fabfile.
 There is also some Duct Tape.

-##How setup Permit Bot
+##How to setup Permit Bot
 Twitter bots can be a number of things.
-Some tweet about earthquakes, home runs, or even do complicated things like tell you what public radio station is nearest to to.
+Some tweet about earthquakes, home runs, or even do complicated things like tell you what public radio station is nearest to you.

 Permit Bot is a very simple implementation that looks for permits at the city of Chicago data portal at scheduled times and then tweets if the permits meet certain requirements.